Welcome to our guide to living room storage options!

 If you prefer a more open look, you could try this style:

-Elegant legs are connected by a single low shelf.
+A single low shelf connects elegant legs.
 A small drawer is above.

 5. Entertainment Media Center Storage Units